dcunited001/dcunited001.github.io/_posts/2018-12-10-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 Ultimately, pure math remains mental masturbation until an application becomes relevant.
-Fortunately, an analytic interpretation of the I Ching is implicitly dependent on natural philosophy and on metaphors to natural phenomena. there is no purely abstract math.
+Fortunately, an analytic interpretation of the I Ching is implicitly dependent on natural philosophy and on metaphors to natural phenomena.
+There is no purely abstract math.

 ### [Hexagram 13 is About Group Cohesion in Response to Local Minima, Not Simply "Fellowship with Men"](#hexagram-13-is-about-group-cohesion-in-response-to-local-minima-not-simply-fellowship-with-men)